shimspedy/sengov/content/states/new-york/david-dipietro/_index.md

 seo_title: "contact Representative David DiPietro"
 subheader:
      greeting: Contact Representative David DiPietro
-     description: David J. DiPietro, born on June 22, 1960, is a Republican member of the New York State Assembly representing Assembly District 147.
-This district comprises the southern halves of Erie County, New York and Wyoming County, New York.
+     description: David J. DiPietro, born on June 22, 1960, is a Republican member of the New York State Assembly representing Assembly District 147 since November 6, 2012.
+This district comprises the southern portion of Erie County and all of Wyoming County.
 description: Contact Representative David DiPietro of New York.
 Contact information for David DiPietro includes email address, phone number, and mailing address.
 image: david-dipietro.jpeg
 video: